UNH Extension Seeks a State Specialist-Food Safety

-Acceptable minimum level of education: Master's
+Acceptable minimum level of education and years of experience

 - Demonstrated expertise in food microbiology and food safety.

-- Experience in securing extramural funding.
+- Demonstrated experience in securing competitive extramural funding.

 - Demonstrated ability to work well as part of a team.

 - Demonstrated competence in use of modern technologies and their application to Extension program development and delivery.

 - Willingness and ability to establish and work with a diverse network of constituents and community members across race, gender, socioeconomic class, disabilities, and other differences.

 - Ability to regularly travel throughout the state, as well as in the region.
 Travel costs are reimbursed at the federal rate.

 Salary is complemented by a comprehensive benefits package which includes medical, dental, retirement, tuition, and paid time off.